Marcinthecloud/r2sql-shell/README.md

 This project was built with [Claude Code](https://claude.com/claude-code), Anthropic's agentic coding tool.
 The development process and architecture decisions are documented in `CLAUDE.md`.

 UI inspiration from [rainfrog](https://github.com/achristmascarl/rainfrog) - an excellent SQL client with a beautiful TUI.
+When R2 SQL becomes more feature complete, there's a good chance I'll create a driver for rainfrog.